ericrogler/Green-Book/Z014_Assistant_Teachers.md

 - Talks over you and/or distracts the class with talking when only you should be talking
 - Overstepping explicitly defined boundaries.

-Then you need to make time for a meeting with that assistant teacher.
-Document, by writing, during or after the meeting.
-If the issues are severe enough, consider bringing in a principal or HR, alongside any documentation showing evidence of problems caused by the assistant teachers.
-While they may be in a "teaching" position like you, there is always the risk that they are detrimental to your learning environment.
+Then this may be overstepping.
+If the assistant teacher(s) overstep or cause issues that are not your fault, meet with them, document the incident(s), and escalate if needed.

+### **Alternative Teaching License**

-Lastly, I want to go into another category: **a teacher of record or alternative teaching license**.
-Some states adopt a teacher of record pathway to a license as a means to address teacher shortages.
-You'll still need to be part of a teacher preparation program for the license.
-Still, you're permitted to do work in a classroom setting usually reserved for the preparation program.
-It's accessible to professionals in other fields outside of teaching to transition into teaching.
-Keep in mind you'll still need transcript proof of any subject matter knowledge.
-You may have to pass additional exams, like the PRAXIS.
-There are a lot of other requirements in play that I'm not privy to and won't cover here, but know this pathway to teaching does exist.
+Lastly, I want to quickly go over the alternative teaching license as an aside.
+Some states adopt a non-traditional teacher pathway to address teacher shortages professionals in other fields can undergo (Colorado Department of Education, 2024)(Colorado Department of Education, n.d.).
+You may, however, need to be part of a teacher preparation program for the license.
+Still, you're permitted to do work in a classroom setting usually reserved for the preparation program or after acquiring a license.

-## References
+## **Bibliography**

 1. Colorado Department of Education.
 (2025, April 4). *Title II, Part A – Highly Qualified Professionals (HQP)*. [https://www.cde.state.co.us/fedprograms/tii/a_hqp](https://www.cde.state.co.us/fedprograms/tii/a_hqp)